VSSL-Adam/vssl-site-animations/README.md

 If you use any of the logic here make sure to include key props as needed (I left inline comments if an individual component needs them).

 I dropped in custom keyframes into the <span style="color:#9a784e;font-weight:bold">tailwind.config.js</span> file.

+## Crew Images

+See Crew.js and CrewPortrait.js for components needed for the Crew section.
+(Please note; I've used dummy hardcoded images here for demonstration; you'll want to remove that and use your own data.)